encodeclub-solidity-3/W2/README.md

 <br></br>
-## 2. Deploying the ballot smart contract
+## 2. Deploying the ballot smart contract from a snapshot

 ### Ballot
 Which ETHGlobal hackathon should we hack at next?